magurosan/strlen_neon/README.md

 # strlen_neon
-C/C++ strlen and memchr implementaion for Raspberry Pi 3, ASUS Tinker Board, and other ARMv7A/v8A or later CPUs, with NEON (Advanced SIMD) instruction set support.
+C/C++ strlen and memchr implementaion for ARMv7A/v8A or later CPUs, with NEON (Advanced SIMD) instruction set support.

 ## Benchmark